nspruit/Alitheia-Core/report/Assignment 2.md

 | isDBSessionActive                                                       | 98                | 88                  |
 | attachObjectToDBSession                                                 | 77                | 100                 |
 | executeUpdate                                                           | 60                | 83                  |

+The table shows that the written tests in general increased the line and branch coverage significantly.
+Most methods have a line coverage of over 80 percent, which is quite high considering the fact that the other lines mostly deal with handling exceptions caused by errors in the database.
+For the methods that contain multiple branches, the branch coverage is in general higher than 67%.
+This percentage is also quite high and the missed branches are again mostly located in the exception handling code dealing with database errors.

+The coverage for five of the methods has not changed as we simply have not tested them.
+We have decided not to test the getInstance and logger methods because these methods are simple getters.
+We have also decided not to write tests for the two doSQL methods and the callProcedure method, as these methods are deprecated.
+Moreover, we have also checked the 'Call Hierarchy' of these methods in Eclipse to see whether the methods are actually called by other classes and this is not the case.
+Therefore we believe it is not worth the effort to write tests for these methods.

 ## Refactoring
 Intro